 - Numerous bars and clubs for an exciting night out.

 Why it’s awesome: Long Street, located in the City Bowl, is one of Cape Town’s oldest streets.
 Lined with elegant Victorian-period buildings and Cape Dutch architecture, it’s an attractive area.
 There are many bookshops, quirky stores, antique shops, vintage fashions, street-food stands, and ethnic eateries to enjoy during the day time, but it’s the evenings when the street really comes into its own.
-A popular nightlife area, party animals will find a large and diverse selection of bars and clubs to keep them entertained long into the small hours.
+A popular nightlife area, party animals will find a large and diverse selection of bars and clubs to keep them entertained long into the early hours.
+If you’re backpacking Cape Town, you won’t want to miss this part of the city!
 The atmosphere is laid back and there’s a distinct Bohemian ambience.

 What to do there: Wander down Long Street during the day, snapping pictures of the beautiful buildings and browsing in the Bohemian stores.
 Grab a bite to eat from one of the many restaurants, cafes, or street vendors and sample food from around the world.
 Get dressed up for a night on the tiles as darkness descends and discover why many people love Long Street for a night out.
 Known as one of Cape Town’s loudest streets, there’s heaps of fun to be had here!
 Whether you chill on the pavement or party on a rooftop, there’s something to suit everyone.
 Popular haunts to check out include Beerhouse, The Dubliner, Bob’s Bar, and Long Street Café, while Fiction and The Waiting Room are the perfect places to bust out your best moves and party until late.

 A great place in Cape Town if you love to shop!